Introduction of Jiang Huang,Pian Jiang Huang and E Shu:Turmeric or Rhizoma Curcumae Longae.

 (2).Curcuma aromatica Salisb.

-The calyx is extracted from the rhizomes alone and leaves or leaves at the same time with the leaves.
-The spikes are cylindrical, about 15 cm long, and about 8 cm in diameter.
-The bracts with flowers are pale green, ovate, 4~5 cm long.
-The upper non-flowered sepals are narrow, oblong, white and reddish-tinged, often with small tips and coats on their tips; calyxes are puberulous, 0.8~1.5 cm long, 3-lobed apically; corolla tube is funnel-shaped, 2.3~2.5 cm long, coats throat, lobes are oblong, 1.5 cm long, white with pink, rear one larger, apically pointed, coats; lateral staminodes are yellowish, obovate annulus oblong, ca. 1.5 cm; yellow, obovate, 2.5 cm long, apically 2-lobed; ovary is villous.
+many shrubs of Curcuma aromatica Salisb with green leaves grow in a field Scapes grow out from rhizome alone, grow out with leaves at the same time or before leaves, spikes are cylindrical, about 15 cm long, and about 8 cm in diameter, some flower bracts are pale green (pea green), oval (egg-shaped), 4~5 cm long.
+The ananthous bracts are narrow, oblong, white, and tinged of light red, often with small pointed tips on the apical end, piliferous; scales are covered with sparse pubescence, 0.8~1.5 cm long, 3-lobed apically; corolla tube is funnel form (funnel-shaped), 2.3~2.5 cm long, throat part is piliferous, lobes are oblong, 1.5 cm long, white with pink, rear one is bigger, apical end has small point, piliferous; lateral staminodes are primrose yellow (faint yellow), obovate-oblong, about 1.5 cm long; labellum is yellow, obovate, 2.5 cm long, apically slightly 2-lobed; ovary is villous.
 The flowering season is from April to June.

-Ecological Environment: The Curcuma aromatica Salisb., grows wild or cultivated in the forest or woods.
-Geographical distribution: This species is mainly distributed in China from the southeast to the southwestern provinces; it is also distributed throughout Southeast Asia.
+Ecological Environment: Curcuma aromatica Salisb grows wild or cultivated in the forest or woods.
+This species is mainly distributed in China from the southeast to the southwestern areas; it is also distributed throughout Southeast Asia.

-Growth habits: The Curcuma aromatica Salisb., prefer a warm and humid climate, plenty of sunshine, abundant rainfall, fear of frost and cold, afraid of drought water.
-It should be cultivated in sandy loam where the soil is deep, loose in the upper layer, and tight in the lower layer.
+Growth characteristics: Curcuma aromatica Salisb prefer a warm and humid climate, plenty of sunshine, abundant rainfall, fear of frost and cold, afraid of drought and water.
+It is appropriate to choose a field with deep soil layers, loose in the upper layer soil and tight in the lower layer soil, fertile sandy loam for cultivation, it is better cultivated on moist sunny slopes or fields, it is cultivated in multiple lines.
 Avoid continuous cropping, cultivation, and high stalk crop interplanting.
-Better cultivated in fertile, moist sunny slopes or fields, it is cultivated in multiple lines.

 Another herb, Curcuma zedoaria, or Zedoary, or E Shu, is defined by common herbal classics as the dried rhizome of the species Curcuma wenyujin Y.H.Chen et C.Ling, or Curcuma kwangsiensis S.G.Lee et C.F.Liang., or Curcuma aerugionosa Roxb., etc.